 While you cannot control all these factors, you can take specific steps to improve your business’s chances of appearing in the Google Map Pack.
 Here are some easy and effective ways to optimize your online presence and provide Google with accurate information:

 First, you need to claim your business profile.
 It’s free to do.
 Go to Google My Business and enter your business name.
 Then click on ‘Create A Business With This Name’ and complete the registration process or click on the drop-down if your business name appears to claim your business or request access.

-If you are a home builder with multiple locations or communities, you want all of those locations to show up on the map.
+If you are a home builder with multiple locations or communities, you want all those locations to appear on the map.
 Make sure each community has its own individual business profile.